-Stocks pare gains after Dow, S&P 500, Nasdaq hit new highs
+Nasdaq Composite hits new high on Powell comments

 Continue Reading Below

-Stocks jumped after Powell signaled a rate cut is possible, noting “crosscurrents have reemerged, creating greater uncertainty” in the U.S. economy.
+The 30-stock Dow Jones Industrial Average and S&P 500 also closed higher but did not set records.

-The Dow, S&P 500 and Nasdaq all hit new intraday highs.
-The S&P crossed the 3,000 threshold for the first time.
+Shares jumped after the head of the central bank, in his semi-annual monetary report to federal lawmakers, signaled a rate cut is possible, noting “crosscurrents have reemerged, creating greater uncertainty” in the U.S. economy.

-The Nasdaq Composite needs to finish up more than 28.50 points for a record close.
+The Dow Jones Industrial Average, Nasdaq Composite and S&P 500 all hit new intraday highs.
+At one point in the session, the S&P crossed the 3,000 threshold for the first time.

 MORE FROM FOXBUISNESS.COM